Build "server-side" installation of Kepler

 Jing and I are working on figuring out how to deploy kepler for the webservice.
 The jars for kepler can easily be created with the 'ant change-to -Dsuite=wrp jar' which will create a jar for each module in the suite.
 We just need to figure out exactly how the jars need to be arranged for the webservice to be able to access the API.
 For normal kepler runs, the runner and loader build the classpath and set the paths.
 These steps will probably need to be done in the servlet initialization or whatever a similar step is in the webservice environment that will be used.

-#2 Updated by Chad Berkley almost 10 years ago
+#2 Updated by Chad Berkley about 10 years ago

 This now works.
 The KeplerConfigurationApplication (a non-gui implementation of kepler that also loads a full configuration with the cache, object manager, et al) now works.
 From the command line, it can be executed with this command: